Back to Workflow

 Three prompts did most of the heavy lifting.

-Every one of those prompts describes a feeling that's off.
-None of them says what to change.
-Claude proposed the shape; I argued with it in Plan Mode; only then did code get written.
+Each one describes a feeling that's off, not a specific change.
+Claude proposed the fix; I argued with it; only then did code get written.

 5. Ship cadence — one page at a time